Directly Terms & Policies

 It is important to note that Directly acts as both as a Data Controller and as a Data Processor within the realm of GDPR compliance: As a Data Controller, Directly is responsible for safeguarding the data of our Experts as they interact directly with our marketplace platform and our visitors to directly.com.
 As a Data Processor, Directly is responsible for safeguarding the data of our Customers Users as it flows through our marketplace platform.

-Who is my Data Controller?
+If you are a Customer User.
 If you are a visitor to directly.com or an Expert of the Services your Data Controller is Directly, Inc. If you are Customer User (i.e., an individual that posted a support Request via a Customer’s website or digital property), then the Data Controller of your personal data is your respective Customer and you should direct all questions about your Personal Data to that Customer.

 Duration of processing of Personal Data.
 Where Directly is processing and using your Personal Data as permitted by law or under your consent, we will store your Personal Data (i) only for as long as is required to fulfill the purposes set out below; (ii) until you object to Directly’s use of your Personal Data (where Directly has a legitimate interest in using your Personal Data); or (iii) until you withdraw your consent (where you consented to Directly using your Personal Data).
 However, where Directly is required by mandatory law to retain your Personal Data longer or where your Personal Data is required for Directly to assert or defend against legal claims, we will retain your Personal Data until the end of the relevant retention period or until the claims in question have been settled.
 See Section 3.2, “Retention Period,” for details.